wc-donation/wc-donation-platform/readme.txt

 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

 = 1.2.7 =
-new feature: charge transaction fees also for recurring donations with WC subscriptions
+new feature: charge transaction fees also for recurring donations with WC Subscriptions
 tweak: add wcdp_range_slider_steps filter.
 This filter can be used to change the step size of the range slider.
 tweak: push supported WC version to 6.8.1
 tweak: changed wordings